Penta Faculty

 Laura Marques

-I am a Medical Doctor since 2016, and a Consultant in Paediatrics in the Paediatricc Department of Centro Materno-Infantil do Norte – Centro Hospitalar Universitário do Porto.
+I am a Medical Doctor since 1986, and a Consultant in Paediatrics since 2001 in the Paediatricc Department of Centro Materno-Infantil do Norte – Centro Hospitalar Universitário do Porto.

-I’m a Coordinator of Unidade de Infeciologia e Imunodeficiências do Serviço de Pediatria do Centro Materno-Infantil do Norte – Centro Hospitalar Universitário do Porto; Member of Unidade de Imunologia Clínica do Centro Hospitalar Universitário do Porto do Porto; Head of Hospital de Dia de Pediatria do Centro Materno-Infantil do Norte; Founding Member of Sociedade de Infeciologia Pediátrica da SPP.
+I’m the Coordinator of Unidade de Infeciologia e Imunodeficiências do Serviço de Pediatria do Centro Materno-Infantil do Norte – Centro Hospitalar Universitário de Santo António, in Porto, Portugal, Member of Unidade de Imunologia Clínica do Centro Hospitalar Universitário de Santo António; Head of Hospital de Dia de Pediatria do Centro Materno-Infantil do Norte, Founding Member of Sociedade de Infeciologia Pediátrica da SPP and of the Portuguese Paediatric HIV Working Group.

 Luba Okhonskaia